anvilproject/anvil-portal/content/learn/data-analysts/using-anvil-for-teaching-r-bioconductor.md

 ```
 1. That's it!
 You can now find 10 sessions worth of lecture and lab code, e.g. in "File - Open" or the file browser, click on "Session1" and "vignettes" to see the lecture and lab materials.
 Once you open an Rmd file you can click "Knit" to build it.

-Please let me know about your experience using the Terra/AnVIL Cloud environment, what you like and what you don't like.
+Please let me know about your experience using the Terra/AnVIL Cloud environment, what you like, and what you don't like.

-## Making commits to GitHub from AnVIL/Terra
+## Making Commits to GitHub from AnVIL/Terra

 Authenticating to make commits to GitHub from AnVIL/Terra is a bit different than local GitHub use.
-You can use the ssh approach or the https approach.
+You can use the ssh approach or the HTTPS approach.
 Although I always use the ssh approach locally, I haven’t decided yet which is better for use on AnVIL/Terra.
-In the ssh approach you create a different ssh keypair in the persistent disk for each Workspace.
-In the https approach, you can use the same or different GitHub Access Tokens for each Workspace persistent disk.
-In the ssh approach you will authenticate using your ssh keypair and a  passphrase you should set when creating the keypair.
-In the https approach you will authenticate with a text “access token” generated by GitHub.
+In the ssh approach, you create a different ssh keypair in the persistent disk for each Workspace.
+In the HTTPS approach, you can use the same or different GitHub Access Tokens for each Workspace persistent disk.
+In the ssh approach, you will authenticate using your ssh keypair and a  passphrase you should set when creating the keypair.
+In the HTTPS approach, you will authenticate with a text “access token” generated by GitHub.

-### ssh approach
+### ssh Approach

 Clone the GitHub repo using the SSH option under Code, which starts with “git@”.
 For example, git@github.com:waldronlab/AppStatBio.git.
 In your AnVIL/Terra RStudio session:

 1. Use the “Terminal” in RStudio to type: `ssh-keygen`.
-It is probably a good idea to use a passphrase for your ssh key any time you are storing it remotely, otherwise anyone with access to the keypair generated will be able to act as you on GitHub.
+It is probably a good idea to use a passphrase for your ssh key any time you are storing it remotely, otherwise anyone with access to the key pair generated will be able to act as you on GitHub.
 I understand that your notebook/RStudio runtime “persistent disk” is normally not shared, but it might be easy to copy/backup your keys to a shared workspace volume.
 It just seems much safer to use a passphrase for your ssh keys in this context.
-1. Type `cat ~/.ssh/id_rsa.pub` and copy the output to clipboard
+1. Type `cat ~/.ssh/id_rsa.pub` and copy the output to the clipboard.
 1. At <https://github.com/settings/keys>, choose “New SSH key”, give it a useful title like “My first Terra Workspace” and paste the key here.
-1. Clone any GitHub repos using the “ssh” option, and you should then be able to push back to GitHub
+1. Clone any GitHub repos using the “ssh” option, and you should then be able to push back to GitHub.

-### https approach
+### HTTPS Approach

 Clone the GitHub repo using the HTTPS option under Code, which starts with “https”.
 For example, <https://github.com/waldronlab/AppStatBio.git>.
 In your Terra RStudio session, enter the “Terminal” to configure your user, for example: